osstech-jp/mailman/src/mailman/commands/docs/addmembers.rst

                                       'regular', 'mime', 'plain', 'summary' or
                                       'disabled'.
 I.e., one of regular, three modes of digest or no delivery.
 If not given, the default is regular.
+Ignored for invited
+                                      members.
     <BLANKLINE>
-      -i, --invite                    Send the added members a confirmation request rather than immediately adding them.
+      -i, --invite                    Send the added members an invitation rather than immediately adding them.
     <BLANKLINE>
       -w, --welcome-msg / -W, --no-welcome-msg
                                       Override the list's setting for